 Every day I follow a winding path through the garden to reach my studio.
 I have everything I need to create beautiful windows and I am close to my home and my family.

 The studio (my fifth) was the first thing we built when we moved here in 2012.
 The garden was a wilderness of brambles inhabited by birds and foxes.
 I designed a wildlife garden and created it with the help of many friends.
 It continues to evolve and inspire me.

 Appointments to visit the studio outside these times can be arranged.

 Stained Glass Process

 The tradition of the English Arts and Crafts movement is at the core of my work.
 I studied stained glass at Central St Martins on a course Christopher Whall established.
 He was an artist who learnt stained glass so he could both design and make windows.
-It seems obvious now, but back then it was revolutionary.
+It seems obvious now, but in the Victorian era it was revolutionary.
 I am happiest when I carry out the whole process myself, although I do have a Studio Assistant who helps me with leading and cementing now.

 1 Furze Lane